 Sensor Fusion is the process where data from several different sensors are fused to complete computations that a single sensor could not handle.
 An example of sensor fusion is computing the orientation of a device in 3-dimensional space using an accelerometer and magnetometer.
 That data might then be used to alter the perspective presented by a 3D GUI or game.

-The NXP Sensor Fusion Library for Kinetis MCUs provides advanced functions for computation of device orientation, linear acceleration, gyroscope offset and magnetic interference based upon the outputs of NXP inertial and magnetic sensors.
+The NXP Sensor Fusion Library for Kinetis & LPC MCUs provides advanced functions for computation of device orientation, linear acceleration, gyroscope offset and magnetic interference based upon the outputs of NXP inertial and magnetic sensors.

 Features